recent posts

 SQL databases are widely used due to their reliability and efficiency.
 Key advantages include:

-- Scalability: Suitable for both small-scale applications and enterprise-level solutions.
+• Scalability: Suitable for both small-scale applications and large enterprise solutions.

-- Data Relationships: Supports relationships between tables through primary and foreign keys.
+• Data Relationships: Supports inter-table relationships via primary and foreign keys.

 Getting Started with SQL in Python